-There were no market-based stock options granted during fiscal 2013.
-The above table includes market-based stock options granted during the three months ended April 30, 2011.
-The fair value of each market-based stock option award is estimated on the date of grant using a Monte Carlo simulation model that uses the assumptions noted in the above table, including the same volatility applied to the Company's time-based options.
+There were no market-based stock options granted during fiscal 2014 and 2013.
+In fiscal 2012, the Company issued 3.1 million stock options with a market-based condition for a group of senior employees.
+If the market price condition is not met within five years from the date of grant, the options automatically expire.
+The fair value of each market-based stock option award was estimated on the date of grant using a Monte Carlo simulation model that uses the assumptions noted in the above table, including the same volatility applied to the Company's time-based options.
 Because a Monte Carlo simulation model incorporates ranges of assumptions for inputs, those ranges are disclosed where applicable.
 The Company uses historical data to estimate employee termination within the valuation model.
-The expected term was 2.66 years for market-based stock options granted during the three months ended April 30, 2011 and was derived from the output of the valuation model and represents the period of time that options granted are expected to be outstanding.
+The expected term was 2.66 years for market-based stock options granted in fiscal 2012 and was derived from the output of the valuation model and represents the period of time that options granted are expected to be outstanding.